canonical/ubuntu-cloud-docs/aws/aws-how-to/security/use-secureboot-and-vtpm.rst

        --names /aws/service/canonical/ubuntu/server/22.04/stable/current/amd64/hvm/ebs-gp2/ami-id \
        --query 'Parameters[0].Value' --output text)

-If you want to use a different Ubuntu image, refer to :ref:`Find Ubuntu images on AWS`.
+If you want to use a different Ubuntu image, refer to :doc:`../instances/find-ubuntu-images`.
 Once you have the AMI ID, use it to get the image name and its snapshot ID.
 These will be needed during the registration of a new AMI.

 .. code-block::